rzand-in/public/AWS_first_steps_from_AZURE/README.md

 # Exploring AWS from an Azure background (sharing my beginner understanding of AWS)
-## Accounts and Accounts' access
+## IAM, Accounts and Accounts' access
+I wrote this text to remind myself of my experience with AWS.
+I would be pleased if my notes can also help somebody else approaching AWS starting from an Azure outlook.
+I would also be glad if any error on the below can be brought to my attention and for any other meaningful suggestion.

-The first things I considered when I started working with AWS was where to create the resources and how to access them, concious that for cloud security identity access and management is paramount.
+The first things I considered when I started working with AWS was where to create the resources and how to access them.
+In Azure I was used to create my resources in a Resource Group and access them with a user created in the Azure Active Directory which is generated automatically when a new tenant is created.
+I was also concious that identity access and management (IAM) is paramount for cloud security.

 When one signs up for an AWS account he/she will have to specify an email address which will become the root user with all the powers over the account.
-Best practice suggests to protect that account with MFA, possibly remove its app key and don't use it for ordinary operations.
-One can create one or more IAM accounts to build infrastructure in the account.
+Best practice suggests to protect that account with MFA, possibly remove its app keys and don't use it for ordinary operations.
+The root user can create IAM users and roles that can be used to build and/or access the infrastructure within the account.
+So AWS and Azure are similar in the way that the root user (AWS) or the Account Administrator (Azure) have all the powers on the respective tenants.
+They should not be used for ordinary operations, they should be protected with MFA and they can create users to which assign roles and permissions to other users which will run ordinary task.
+In Azure these ordinary users are created in a directory (AAD - Azure Active Directory) while in AWS they are created within the account.

-Once created an IAM user and and logged on with it, one can create resources in the account providing the user has the correct role/permission.
-The account is the equivalent of an Azure Resource Group or even a subscription.
-They are a logical containers for the resources.

-Accounts in AWS are isolated from each other, Azure's Resource Groups are not.
-This means that an AWS IAM user cannot access resources in different accounts, while an Azure user can access resources in different Resource Groups provided that it has the correct RBAC (role based access control) permission.

-AWS offers structures like Organizations, AWS IAM Identity Center and AWS Control Tower to allow users to access multiple accounts and manage the accounts themselves, I will look into these later.
+Initially my understanding was that an AWS account is the equivalent of an Azure Resource Group: a logical container where the resources are placed.
+But since every AWS account is isolated from each other, I thought they are more like an Azure Subscription, which before the Azure ARM api where the only logical container for Azure cloud resources.
+The article at https://learn.microsoft.com/en-us/azure/architecture/aws-professional/accounts#aws-accounts-vs-azure-subscriptions confirms the latter.

+My thought at this point was that I would still use an AWS account as if it was an Azure Resource Group and create in there all the resources that share the same lifecycle.
+The problem with this approach would be how to allow cross-account communication.
+There are several ways to do that and a full explanation can be found in the AWS documentation:
+* Cross account resource access in IAM - https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies-cross-account-resource-access.html
+* AWS Organizations - https://docs.aws.amazon.com/organizations/latest/userguide/orgs_introduction.html .
+This can be extended with AWS Control Tower - https://docs.aws.amazon.com/accounts/latest/reference/when-to-use-control-tower.html
+* AWS IAM Identity Center - https://docs.aws.amazon.com/singlesignon/latest/userguide/what-is.html

+I found interesting the video at https://www.youtube.com/watch?v=QZKpufELZCA&pp=0gcJCfwAo7VqN5tD that talks about "AWS IAM vs IAM Identity Center"

+## Adding Accounts
-## Add an Account from the portal
+### Add an Account from the portal
-First thing I want to see if adding a new account from the portal using the same email address I used to create my first account can build some inter-account visibility.
+I tried was to create 2 accounts from the AWS portal using the same email address.

-I logged on to the portal using the root account and checked the account settings.
+I already created one account, so I logged on to the portal using the root account user and checked the account's settings.

-To access the account with an IAM account I should reach a url that looks like https://[account_number].signin.aws.amazon.com/console, but I can create an alias (from the IAM service dashbord link) for it which would let me access a more memorable https://[alias_name].signin.aws.amazon.com/console.
+The url to use to access an AWS account looks like https://[account_number].signin.aws.amazon.com/console.
+The account number can be difficult to remember, but one can create an alias for it (from the IAM service dashbord link) which would allow to use a more memorable url: https://[alias_name].signin.aws.amazon.com/console.

-From within an account I cannot create another account.

 To add a new account using a previously used email address I had to add add a + symbol and something between the first part of the address and the '@' symbol e.g.: if the email used for the first account was name.surname@domain.tld the email for the second account can be name.surname+1@domain.tld